johanLsp/CPP_Template/README.md

 ## Contributing
-If you think something is missing, feel free to open an issue.
+If you think something is missing, feel free to open an issue or give me a hint.
 To contribute to the repository :